 With the government advising people to work from home where possible, you may find your business returning back to a world of remote working.

 In this article, we look at the steps you can take to help your employees work remotely in order to ensure your business can keep functioning as best as possible.

 Why working from home can keep your business moving

 If your employees are working from home (or working remotely), it will allow your business to keep functioning.
 Your payroll and HR team will be able to stay on top of their daily requirements and ensure your employees get paid on time.

-Your finance team will be able to continue tracking business finances, monitor cash flow and see that invoices are followed up and paid.
+When it comes to dealing with your accounts when working from home, your finance team will be able to use accounting software to continue tracking business finances, monitor cash flow and see that invoices are followed up and paid.

 And your sales and marketing teams will be able to keep functioning, so you can reach out to your existing customers and clients, and keep working to find new customers.

 By putting the measures in place to help your employees work from home, you’ll help your company to keep moving.
 And for those employees who are unable to work remotely, it’s important to make sure they are treated equally.